 Virginia Separate Property

-In Virginia, property owned by one spouse only is called separate property.
-This includes property that was purchased or owned before the marriage, or property acquired by gift, bequest, devise, or after the marriage.
-As well, if property was purchased during the marriage with income earned before the marriage, that property is separate property to.
+In Virginia, property that is only owned by one spouse is called separate property.
+This includes property that was purchased or owned before the marriage as well as property acquired by gift, bequest, or devise during the marriage.
+As well, if property was purchased during the marriage with income earned before the marriage, that property is also considered separate property.
 The same goes for property purchased from income that came as a gift, or income from a sale of other separate property.

 Ownership of a business may or may not be separate property, even if the business was conceived before the marriage.
-If the idea of the business gives the business most of its value, then the business is more likely to be considered separate property.
+In that case, if the idea of the business gives it most of its value, then the business is more likely to be considered separate property.
 However, if the business's value comes from the time and labor that a spouse puts into the business after the marriage, the income earned from that labor is less likely to be considered separate property.

 Marital Property in Virginia